Open Search -

 The following report provides important information on the early history of the club.
 The article is from the Coventry Evening Telegraph Tuesday 13 August 1912; “COVENTRY GOLF CLUB – HISTORY AND DEVELOPMENT – An interesting brochure has been issued by the Coventry Golf Club, giving an excellent account of the organisation’s history and development, as well as an accurate description of the course.
 The handbook is well printed, and contains several illustrations.
 Dealing with the club’s past it is pointed out that 1887 saw its inception, a time when the game of golf was little known in the Midlands, and when there were very few courses in England.
 Games were first played at Coventry in the early spring of 1887, a few holes with rough greens having been made in the fields at Pinley.
 Later a nine-hole course was laid out on Whitley Common, and for many years the club flourished here, but owing to the recent rapid growth of the city and the ground being used by so many people for recreation, it was eventually seen that a private ground was necessary.
 The ultimate move of the members acquiring the present ground at Finham, which is now considered one of the best inland courses in England is also dealt with.
 It will be seen from the names mentioned that the players who originated the club are still enthusiastic members, for instance at the first meeting there were present Messrs., G F Twist, Harold Smith, M Fenton, H R Francis, J Cash, A E Jagger, W F Wyley, Alec Rotherham, and Col. O Minster.

-It is recalled that the first annual meeting was held in 1888, when the late Mr Edward Petre was elected President, and he had two of the greens relaid.
+It is recalled that the first annual meeting was held in 1888, when the late Mr Edward Petre was elected President, and he had two of the greens relayed.
 Details are given of early competitions, and some notable developments are chronicled.
 One of these has reference to the ladies’ section of the club.
 It is pointed out that the ladies made an application to the Club to have some accommodation in the Club House, but it was found that an alteration could not be made to meet the requirements, and it was suggested that the Club should find the ground and the ladies erect their own clubhouse.
 This arrangement was carried out, and the ladies erected a pavilion in the garden with separate entrance to the Common.
 At the annual dinner, held in April, a piece of plate was presented to Harold Smith by the members, in recognition of the trouble he had taken in the formation and management of the Club.
 Seventeen matches were played, 11 won, three lost, and three halved.
 Thirty-five played for the gold medal, which was won by Rev. F R Evans with a gross score of 89.
 In 1894 the members, fearing the gorse hazards might be destroyed, a rule was made for lifting, when the ball was in such a position that by playing it the gorse would be injured.
 Provision was made to have it preserved, authority having been obtained from the Corporation, who, as Lords of the Manor, had control of the matter.
 This was the first year of electing a captain at the general meeting and Mr Alec Rotherham was the first captain elected under these conditions.
 Fifteen matches were played, ten won, and five lost.

 Mention is made of the fact that from 1902 to 1906; 128 matches were played, 58 won, 57 lost, and 13 halved.
 Difficulties were encountered, and owing to a succession of mild and wet seasons, and the Common not being sufficiently stocked, the grass became very troublesome in 1906.
 Arrangements were made with the Freemen for cutting the grass through the green.
 The Club had always been on the best of terms with the Freemen, and there could be no doubt that the Club had improved the herbage on the Common, as well as increased the growing area by cutting down the gorse and draining the wet parts, but when the extra cutting commenced a few Freemen got up an agitation against the Club, which was made a public affair.
 It was shown that the cutting of the grass deprived the Freemen of nothing, as it was eaten by the cattle, and the fairway of the course was seldom mown.
 The agitation appeared to have been started by a few who, for some reason, wished to deprive the golfers of any pleasure they might have by playing on the Common.
 No objection was made to football and other games, so it was thought to be a personal attack on the Golf Club.
 After the first outburst, very little was heard of it.
 The difficulty of playing on Saturdays increased very much, and three or four football teams appropriated the Common in the afternoons, which almost prevented play.
 On Mondays also, the Ladies’ Club day, a football match was always being played.
 The rapid growth of the City also had an effect on the Common, as it was used by many more people for recreation, and on school holidays and in the summer it became dangerous on account of the number of children.
 As a result the Club saw the necessity of having a private ground, and Finham Park was considered to be the best situation.
 The new course was formally opened on the 9 May last, and Harry Vardon and James Braid, “Clarkie” Wingate of Olton and “Jock” Bloxham of Leamington, having been engaged to play exhibition games.
 The expert advice of Tom Vardon was obtained in laying out the course, which he considered equal to any natural one in the country.”